bbstricker/bbstricker/README.md

 - 👀 I’m interested in Network infrasructure Automation, Security and Cloud.
 - 🌱 I’m currently learning Azure Cloud
 - 💞️ I’m looking to collaborate on Automating networks
-- 📫 How to reach me @lxgrx4 on twitter

 <!---
 bbstricker/bbstricker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.